How to Create a Migration Playbook from Make.com to Native SaaS Integrations

 3. Enterprise Revenue Unblocked: When a CIO asks how you integrate with their heavily customized ERP or CRM, you no longer point them to a Zapier link.
 You offer a native, white-labeled integration experience that handles their custom fields flawlessly, passes their security review, and keeps them fully within your application's UI.

 The migration requires discipline, specifically around the OAuth credential handoff and translating visual logic into JSONata.
-But once the declarative architecture is in place, your integration layer transforms from a fragile liability into a massive competitive advantage.
+But once the declarative architecture is in place, your integration layer transforms from a fragile liability into a lasting competitive advantage.

 FAQ

-Why is Make.com bad for customer-facing SaaS integrations?
+- Why is Make.com bad for customer-facing SaaS integrations?

-Make.com is excellent for internal ops, but its operation-based pricing destroys SaaS margins at scale.
+- Make.com is excellent for internal ops, but its operation-based pricing destroys SaaS margins at scale.
 It also lacks version control and programmatic override capabilities needed for multi-tenant enterprise custom fields.

-How do you migrate OAuth tokens from an iPaaS without downtime?
+- How do you migrate OAuth tokens from an iPaaS without downtime?

-You programmatically extract the active access and refresh tokens from your iPaaS database and inject them directly into your new unified API's token management system, bypassing the need for users to re-authenticate.
+- You programmatically extract the active access and refresh tokens from your iPaaS database and inject them directly into your new unified API's token management system, bypassing the need for users to re-authenticate.

-How does Truto handle third-party API rate limits?
+- How does Truto handle third-party API rate limits?

-Truto normalizes upstream rate limit data into standard IETF HTTP headers but passes 429 Too Many Requests errors directly back to your application, ensuring you retain full control over retry and backoff queues.
+- Truto normalizes upstream rate limit data into standard IETF HTTP headers but passes 429 Too Many Requests errors directly back to your application, ensuring you retain full control over retry and backoff queues.

-Can I customize API mappings for a single enterprise customer?
+- Can I customize API mappings for a single enterprise customer?

-Yes.
+- Yes.
 Truto utilizes a 3-level override hierarchy that allows you to apply JSONata mapping overrides to specific integrated accounts, handling custom fields without changing your core codebase.